NSS-Day-Cohort-55/client-side-mastery/03-functions-foundation/chapters/FUNCTIONS_RETURN.md

 mkdir functions-parameters
 cd functions-parameters
 touch main.js
-code .
 ```
+OR, you can use the `mg` and `simplehtml` commands from the terminal chapters.
+It's your choice.
+There are many ways to solve problems, even ones as simple as "I need to create a new project."
+Quick thought exercise while we're on the subject -- why might you use one way of creating a project over the other?
+What are the pros and cons of each?
+Take a moment to write down your thoughts.
+It's a super simple problem, but thinking about which approach to creating a new project you want to use will prepare you for much bigger problems abd decisions down the line.
+Bonus points if you bring this up in the next live coding session and ask the instructors if you can discuss your thoughts on this.

-Once VS Code starts, open the `main.js` file and follow the instructions below.
+However you get your files ready to roll, finish setup with a quick `code .` Once VS Code starts, open the `main.js` file and follow the instructions below.

 ### Instructions